 What vaccinations are required to attend the university?

-All undergraduate students are required to provide proof of immunity to measles, mumps and rubella (MMR).
-Two MMR's are recommended, but not required, for graduate students.
+All students are required to provide proof of immunity to measles, mumps and rubella (MMR).
 A record signed by your health care provider listing two “MMR” vaccines or laboratory results of blood titers (MMR IG-G) is acceptable.
-Any student living in the dorm is required to show proof of vaccination for hepatitis B and meningitis or sign a waiver declaring they are aware of the dangers of the infection but decline the vaccine.
+Any student living in the dorm is required to show proof of one dose of meningococcal meningitis after age 16 and the 3 vaccine Hepatitis B series, or sign a waiver declaring they are aware of the dangers of the infection but decline the vaccine.
 See the CDC website for more information on meningitis and hepatitis b.
 Our vaccination information page offers a synopsis of all the vaccines and TB testing.

 Is a TB Test required of all students?

 No, only students that are coming from areas in the world that are considered "Tuberculosis Endemic."
 Endemic areas of the world are considered any area NOT listed below:

 North American Region: U.S.A., Canada, Jamaica, Saint Kitts and Nevis, Saint Lucia, Virgin Islands

 European Region: Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, San Marino, Sweden, Switzerland, United Kingdom